 There are plenty of amazing programs for the students, so give them a call to discuss what you would like and go from there - they would be happy to have you!

 Unfortunately, because the three buildings that make up this historic site are preserved in their historically actuate condition, not all buildings are readily handicap accessible.
-Please call the museum prior to your visit so we can make arrangements for your needs.
+Call the museum prior to your visit so they can make arrangements for your needs.

 If you want to reserve a group tour between Dec and Feb, just give them a call to organize